11 Most FAQ's About Roof Cleaning

 Remember anyone can pressure wash a ROOF! if you want your roof pressure washed you shouldn't pay more than $200.00 no matter what the size of the roof, after all, your going to have to replace it very soon thereafter!
 There are only a few companies who will take the time to do it right.
 A good roof cleaning company will advertise a NO-PRESSURE ROOF CLEANING SERVICE.
 If they don't! then bank on them using a pressure washer.

-The Worst Thing you Can Do; HIRING SOMEONE WHO MARKETS THEIR COMPANY ON A TELEPHONE POLE, THAT SHOULD TELL YOU HOW MUCH CONFIDENCE THEY HAVE IN THEIR COMPANY LET ALONE THEMSELVES!
+The Worst Thing you Can Do; HIRING SOMEONE WHO MARKETS THEIR COMPANY ON A TELEPHONE POLE, THAT SHOULD TELL YOU JUST HOW MUCH CONFIDENCE THEY HAVE IN THEIR OWN COMPANY LET ALONE THEMSELVES!

 We Have Received a lot of emails & complaints about a company that advertises on telephone poles.
 The signs have NO-Name just a number and a brief description of